Reserve with Virtual EMS

 General Event Guidelines

-- When scheduling events during Phase 2, Conference and Event Services will adhere to the following University space guidelines when competing demand exists:
+- When scheduling events during Spring Semester, Conference and Event Services will adhere to the following University space guidelines when competing demand exists:

 - Study and student activities